jankit218/ajtrades/README.md

-KiteTraders – Free Stock Market web application using real time value from API
+AJTrades – Free Stock Market web application using real time value from API

 System Prerequisites
 Following packages and tools will be needed to run the application on a system.